 Heating and Cooling

 Heating, ventilation and air conditioning (HVAC) costs account for a large portion of your energy bill, especially in the summer and winter seasons, when demand for these services is highest.
 Fortunately, there are ways to reduce these costs and increase the overall efficiency of your home’s heating and cooling systems.
+Here’s how:

-- Seal up leaks around windows, doors, and air ducts – It’s estimated that air leakage costs Americans anywhere from $200 to $400 in wasted energy spent every year, according to Energy.gov, which estimates you’ll save up to 30 percent per year by reducing drafts.
+- Seal up leaks around windows, doors, and air ducts.
+Air leakage costs Americans anywhere from $200 to $400 in wasted energy spent every year, according to Energy.gov, which estimates you’ll save up to 30 percent per year by reducing drafts.
 To do this, use caulk or sealant to close up any openings (however small) around doors, windows, and in air ducts to reduce air loss and save cash.

-- Install a smart thermostat – Smart thermostats like those from Nest and Ecobee claim to save you anywhere from 10 to 23% on your HVAC costs.
+- Install a smart thermostat.
+Smart thermostats like those from Nest and Ecobee claim to save you anywhere from $100 to $300 on your HVAC costs.
 In many cases, they might even qualify you for a valuable rebate from your energy provider.

-- Upgrade your insulation – Insulation is designed to help you control your home’s temperature — without your HVAC system doing all the work.
-If your insulation is old or thinning, you might consider adding another layer to increase its efficacy.
+- Upgrade your insulation.
+Insulation helps you control your home’s temperature — without your HVAC system doing all the work.
+If your insulation is old or thinning, consider adding another layer to increase its efficacy.
 Sealing and insulation can save an average of 15 percent on heating and cooling costs, according to the U.S. Environmental Protection Agency.
-If you don’t have insulation in areas like your basement, attic, or crawl space, add some ASAP to see immediate results.
+If you don’t have insulation in your basement, attic or crawl space, adding some may provide immediate results.

-- Retire old HVAC equipment – If your HVAC systems are more than 15 years old, they probably need replacing.
+- Retire old HVAC equipment.
+If your HVAC systems are more than 15 years old, they probably need replacing.
 Consider an Energy Star-rated appliance to get the most bang for your buck (and maybe even qualify for a rebate in the process).
 If your HVAC units aren’t yet that old, bring in a technician annually for a tune-up.
 The average cost of HVAC maintenance is $75 to $150 — and it can save you thousands in emergency service costs or the price of a new HVAC system, according to environmental news publication EcoWatch.

-You should also be sure to clean and replace your air filters at least once a month (or as recommended by the system’s manufacturer).
+You should also clean and replace your air filters at least once a month (or as recommended by the system’s manufacturer).
 Dusting off the intake areas, as well as any baseboard or molding surrounding them, can also help increase their efficiency.

-Your electricity is another large chunk of your energy charges, totaling around $125 per month on average (that’s $1,500 per year!).
+Your electricity is another large chunk of your monthly energy charges, totaling around $117.46 on average, according to Move.org.
+(That’s $1,410 per year.)
 These costs are even easier to reduce than your heating and cooling costs, though.
 All you need are some upgraded light bulbs and a few new habits, and your expenses can drop significantly.

 Here’s what to do:

-- Invest in solar panels – Solar panels can save you hundreds in electric costs every year.
+- Consider investing in solar panels.
+Solar panels can save you hundreds in electric costs every year.
 Depending on where you live, you may even get tax incentives or rebates for installing them.

-- Unplug all electronics when not in use – It sounds like a minor change, but unplugging appliances and electronics regularly can result in serious savings.
-Energy.gov calls unused electronics energy “vampires, as they continue to draw energy even when not in use.
+- Unplug all electronics when not in use.
+An act as small as unplugging appliances and electronics regularly can result in savings.
+Energy.gov calls unused electronics “energy vampires” because they continue to draw energy even when not in use.
 Turning off devices such as coffee makers, laptops and printers when they’re not in use can shave money off your electric bill.